The-CF-Project/CarFigures/assets/CODE_OF_CONDUCT.md

-# CarFigures Project Code of Conduct
+# FlagsDex Project Code of Conduct

 ## Our Pledge